 5) Depending on changes in the relevant legal norms, as well as the company's business policy, the Seller reserves the right to change the GTC.
 The Seller will publish this change and its effectiveness on its website before the planned effective date of the new GTC.

 6) The Parties agree that all property disputes arising from the Purchase Contract, as well as disputes that may arise in the future from the legal relationship established by the Purchase Contract, if not resolved by mutual agreement, shall be finally arbitrated by the Court of Arbitration at the Czech Chamber of Commerce and the Czech Chamber of Agrarian Affairs in accordance with its Rules and Regulations.
 The Parties agree that the dispute may be resolved without an oral hearing unless one of the Parties expressly requests it after the commencement of the dispute in its first act in the matter.

 The arbitration clause shall not apply to contractual relations arising from consumer contracts concluded within the meaning of the provisions of Section 1810 et seq. of the Civil Code.

-7) The Seller shall not be liable for errors resulting from third party interference with the online shop or from its use contrary to its intended use.
-The Buyer shall not use any procedures in the use of the online shop that could have a negative effect on its operation and shall not perform any activity that could enable him or third parties to interfere with or make unauthorised use of the software or other components forming the online shop and use the online shop or its parts or software in a manner that would be contrary to its purpose or intent.
+7) The Seller shall not be liable for errors resulting from third party interference with the online shop or its use contrary to its intended use.
+The Buyer shall not use any procedures in the use of the online shop that could have a negative impact on its operation and shall not perform any activity that could enable him or third parties to interfere with or make unauthorised use of the software or other components forming the online shop and use the online shop or its parts or software in a manner that would be contrary to its purpose or intent.

 8) The Buyer hereby assumes the risk of change of circumstances within the meaning of Section 1765 (2) of the Civil Code.